zachcp/datalevin/planner.md

 Currently, Datalevin mostly inherits Datascript query engine, which is inefficient, as it does things the following way: all the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
 The sets of datoms matching each clause are then hash-joined together one set after another.
+So if a query has _n_ clauses, it would do _n_ index scans and _n-1_ hash joins.

 Even with user hand crafted clauses order, this process still performs a lot of unnecessary data fetching and transformation, joins a lot of unneeded tuples and